hical/HiCAL/CALEngine/README.md

       --max-effort          Set max effort
       --num-iterations      Set max number of training iterations --qrel                Use the qrel file for judgment --query               Path of the file with queries (odd lines containing topic-id and even lines containingrespective query string)
       --threads             Number of threads to use for scoring
 ```

+### Using as a web server
+The build script also generates the `bmi_fcgi` binary.
+It uses FastCGI to communicate with any FastCGI capable web
+server like nginx (use the `fcgi_config/nginx.conf` and `fcgi_config/fastcgi.conf`).
+Install `spawn-fcgi`
+and run `spawn-fcgi -p 9888 -n -- bmi_fcgi --doc_features /path/to/doc/features --df /path/to/df`

 ### HTTP API Specs [1](https://gist.github.com/iros/3426278)

 #### Begin a session